99 Speedmart

 99 Speedmart is a Malaysian chain of convenience stores and is one of the largest mini market chain in the country, before KK Super Mart.
-Colloquially referred to as 99 by locals.
+Colloquially referred to as 99 or Speedmart by locals.
 It was founded by Lee Thiam Wah in 1987 as a traditional sundry store in Klang, Selangor.
 After the rebranding of 99 Market to 99 Speedmart in 2000, the company expanded with a new store opening at Batu Belah, Klang.
 Since its inception, 99 Speedmart has evolved from a single mini market to the largest mini market retail chain in Malaysia.

-On 14 December 2019, it launched its first store in Singapore at 110 Sims Avenue.
-The milestone marks 99 Speedmart's first international expansion and is a testament to 99 Speedmart's slogan of "Near n' Save" or "Dekat lagi Murah" in Malay.

-As of 22 November 2020, 99 Speedmart has more than 1,750 outlets.
+As of 22 November 2022, 99 Speedmart has more than 2,000 outlets.
 A significant majority of them are located in the west coast of Peninsular Malaysia with a growing presence in Sabah and Sarawak.

+From 2025, 99 Speedmart began to expand overseas business.
+The first overseas store opened on 31 August 2025 in Fuzhou, China.